bollinsure.com/business/cyber-insurance

 No. Standard GL and property policies explicitly exclude cyber events.
 Some older GL policies have ambiguous cyber language, but modern policies contain specific cyber exclusions.
 Cyber insurance is a standalone policy specifically designed for technology-related risks that GL and property policies don't cover.

 Yes.
-Over 60% of ransomware attacks target small and mid-size businesses.
+Ransomware and phishing attacks frequently target small and mid-size businesses.
 Small businesses are often targeted because they have fewer security resources.
-Any California business that stores customer data, processes payments, or relies on computer systems should have cyber insurance.
+Any California business that stores customer data, processes payments, or relies on computer systems should review cyber insurance.
 A ransomware attack that shuts down operations for a week can cost more than a year's worth of cyber insurance premiums.

 Most carriers now require: multi-factor authentication (MFA) on email and remote access, offline or immutable backups, endpoint detection and response (EDR) tools, and privileged access management.
-Missing MFA is a coverage disqualifier at most standard carriers.
+Missing MFA can limit available markets or materially increase premium at many standard carriers.
 We review your security posture before placement and match you to carriers appropriate for your controls.

 // cyber_coverage_checklist